 Built secure by default.

 ProductLobster handles product evidence, customer signals, and strategic decisions.
-The discipline that protects them has to ship before the methodology does.
-Here's what's in production today, and what lands when the agentic surface ships.
+The discipline that protects them ships before the methodology does.
+Here's what's in production today — including the OAuth-first agentic surface — and the enterprise controls still ahead.

 What protects your product data today.